Routing Information Protocol (RIP) V1 & V2

 Routing Information Protocol (RIP) protocol are the intradomain (interior) routing protocol which is based on distance vector routing and it is used inside an autonomous system.Routers and network links are called node.
 The first column of routing table is destination address.
-The cost of metric in this protocol is hop count which is number of network which need to be passed to reach destination.
+The cost of metric in this protocol is hop count which is number of networks which need to be passed to reach destination.
 Here infinity is defined by a fixed number which is 16 it means that using a Rip, network cannot have more than 15 hops.

-It is an open standard protocol means it works on the various vendors routers.
-It works on most of the router, it is classful routing protocol.
+It is an open standard protocol means it works on the various vendor’s routers.
+It works on most of the routers, it is classful routing protocol.
 Updates are broadcasted.
 Its administrative distance value is 120, it means it is not reliable, The lesser the administrative distance value the reliability is much more.
 Its metric is hop count and max hop count is 15.
-There will be total 16 router in the network.
-When there will be the same number of hop to reach destination, Rip starts to perform load balancing.
+There will be a total of 16 routers in the network.
+When there will be the same number of hop to reach the destination, Rip starts to perform load balancing.
 Load balancing means if there are three ways to reach the destination and each way has same number of routers then packets will be sent to each path to reach the destination.
 This reduces traffic and also the load is balanced.
 It is used in small companies, in this protocol routing tables are updated in each 30 sec.
 Whenever link breaks rip trace out another path to reach the destination.
 It is one of the slowest protocol.

 Advantages of RIP ver1 –

 - Easy to configure, static router are complex.